-I knew that I had to celebrate my son and his new glasses wearing beginning, but how?
+I knew that I had to celebrate my son and his new glasses wearing journey, but how?
 I headed to my favorite store for inspiration.
 Then I saw it.
-A teepee, perfect for reading…for $90.
+A tee-pee, perfect for reading…for about $90.
 My mouth literally dropped in the middle of the store.

 Then, light bulb.

 And so, the DIY No Sew Reading Tent for Kids was inspired.
 Just a few supplies, no sewing required (because you know me, I don’t sew), and all for around $20 – this tent will inspire your little one to read this summer too!